- Our Blog

 McClatchy’s Chris Hendricks has often been my GPS on where daily newspapers, including his company, were in finding their legs on the constantly shifting ground of digital publishing.
 But starting tomorrow morning, I won’t be able to get any more positional readouts from Hendricks.
 After a 25-year career at McClatchy where he led the company on its make-or-break journey from ...

 GateHouse Media’s small and medium-sized business solutions provider UpCurve announced this morning that it has acquired Perry Evans’ Denver-based local/social tech company Closely.
 The company will be integrated into ThriveHive’s digital solutions, deepening UpCurve’s ability to aggregate and analyze SMB data.

 In a signal of where the location technology space is heading, the location-based mobile advertising technology firm xAd announced this morning that it is expanding its scope and rebranding with a new name that better reflects the emerging landscape.
 “The name xAd served us well for the past eight years.
 But it also limited us with the name ‘ad’ in it.

-Street Fight Daily: Brands Benefit from Voice Revolution, Placed Unveils New Attribution Tool October 10, 2017 by Joseph Zappa Leave a Comment Filed Under: Headlines, News A roundup of today’s big stories in hyperlocal publishing, marketing, commerce, and technology… As Voice Has Its Moment, Tech Giants Give Brands a Way Into the Conversation (AdWeek) Voice is having its moment.
+Street Fight Daily: 2018 Local Ad Spend Projections, Mashable Pivots Away from Video December 8, 2017 by Joseph Zappa Leave a Comment Filed Under: Headlines, News A roundup of today’s big stories in hyperlocal publishing, marketing, commerce, and technology… 2018 Local Ad Spend to Top $151 Billion (MediaPost) Mobile, which is becoming a $19 billion market, will move into the No.

 Local Marketing, Location Services, Local commerce, Mobile Marketing